dkean/Sikuli12.11/Docs/Script-JythonDocs/source/tutorials/helloworld/helloworld-win.rst

 To simulate a mouse click on the *Start* symbol, we are going to use the :py:meth:`click <Region.click>` function.
-To tell Sikuli how the *Start* symbol look like, we need to capture its image on teh screen.
+To tell Sikuli how the *Start* symbol look like, we need to capture its image on the screen.

 Sikuli IDE provides two methods to capture screen images.
 The first method is to click on the camera button in the toolbar.
 This will bring you to the screen